-TherapyNotes EDI (electronic data interchange) allows you to submit both in-network and out-of-network claims electronically through our clearinghouse, Change Healthcare, who is partnered with over 2,000 payers nationwide.
+TherapyNotes allows you to submit both in-network and out-of-network claims electronically through the clearinghouse we work with, Change Healthcare, who is partnered with over 2,000 payers nationwide.
 By submitting your claims electronically through TherapyNotes, you can track claims from initial submission through posting the payments, all in one place.
 There's no need to log in to a third-party system and no need to worry about data entry errors.

 Note: Practice Billers, Practice Administrators, and Clinical Administrators can complete this step.